DAT PAT Guide

 Example problem

 Here is a typical keyhole problem you’d encounter on your DAT, along with an Erudition-style explanation to help you understand how to solve it.
+(You can study detailed explanations on all the problems in our course.)

 The first thing you want to do when you see a keyhole problem is to visualized the 3 standard apertures (front-back apertures, side-side apertures, and top-bottom apertures).
 You can see the possible apertures below, but consult the rotating object if you’re having a hard time visualizing them.